VasiliuIonela/Project-OrangeHRM/README.md

 # Functional specification
 The below Story was created in JIRA and describes the functional specifications of the Admin module, for which the final project is performed upon.

 The Admin Module provides you full control of all settings that affect the action of your OrangeHRM implemententatyion.
-Through tht Admin Module, you can:
+Through Admin Module, you can:
 *  Define the company hierarchy, pay grades, work shifts, projects, memberships, qualifications etc.
 *  Add other administrators and set access levels for each user.
 *  Handle security issues.